 Role of the entrant in the project: Lead project landscape architect for the master plan design (island architecture guideline) and design and construction supervision of New Holland Island Park and public realm of the Bottle House.

-Other designers involved in the design of landscape: Collaborators were Spectrum Group, Ooo Ni & Pi, Nekuchny Sad and SPETSRESTAVRATSIYA.
+Collaborators: Spectrum Group, Ooo Ni & Pi, Nekuchny Sad and SPETSRESTAVRATSIYA.

 Construction Firm: WorkAC